There’s an old saying that if you think safety is expensive, try having an accident…

 So what does this mean?
 Simple, if you employ someone who works at height or control work at height then you must make yourself aware of this law and you must ensure that it is followed.

 Working on a roof can be dangerous.
-Any fall from a roof inevitably involves at least a serious injury.
-Some have been killed who only meant to be on the roof for a few minutes ‘to have a quick look’ or to carry out a small repair.
+Any fall from a roof inevitably involves in at least a serious injury.
+Some have been killed who are only meant to be on the roof for a few minutes ‘to have a quick look’ or to carry out a small repair.
 Remember, accidents don’t just happen to those building roofs, but also to people maintaining, cleaning and inspecting them.

 Roof edge protection will be required during most work on flat roofs.
 Any protection should be strong enough to withstand people and materials falling against it.

-All of Kite’s products are manufactured for your safety and when installed following approved guidelines, Kite Roof Edge Protection System meets the requirements of:
+All of Kite’s products are manufactured for your safety and when installed following approved guidelines, Kite Freestanding Roof Edge Protection System meets the requirements of:

 ■ BS 6180-2011